BITSS/ACRE/docs/05-robust.md

 2. Propose a specific variation to this analytical choice.

-3. Discuss how sensible is this variation, specifically in the context of the claim that the paper is trying to test (e.g. does it make sense to include exclude low income hispanics from the sample?).
+3. Discuss how sensible is this variation, specifically in the context of the claim that the paper is trying to test (e.g. does it make sense to include exclude low income Hispanics from the sample?).

-4. Discuss how this variation could affect the validity of the results (e.g. likely effects on ommited variable bias, measurement error, change in the Local Averge Treatment Effects underlying population)
+4. Discuss how this variation could affect the validity of the results (e.g. likely effects on omitted variable bias, measurement error, change in the Local Average Treatment Effects underlying population)

-5. Confirm that test is not redundant with other tests in the paper/robustness excercise.
+5. Confirm that test is not redundant with other tests in the paper/robustness exercise.

 6. Report the results from the robustness check (new estimate, standard error, and units)

-The advantage of this approach is that allows for an in deph inspection of a specific section of the paper.
-The main limitation is that justifying sensbility and validity (and non-redundancy to some extent) requires a much more extensive knowledge of the papers topic and methods, making it less feasible for undergraduate students or graduates with a only a general interest in the paper.
+The advantage of this approach is that allows for an in depth inspection of a specific section of the paper.
+The main limitation is that justifying sensibility and validity (and non-redundancy to some extent) requires a much more extensive knowledge of the papers topic and methods, making it less feasible for undergraduate students or graduates with a only a general interest in the paper.

 <!--